 “One of the main reasons why the building and construction industry has been able to continue working through most of the pandemic has been the willingness of the sector to go above and beyond the base COVID-19 safeguards voluntarily.
 Contractors, workers, industry associations and trade unions have all banded together to do what was necessary to keep people safe so the work could continue”, he said.

 “They are analysing every measure for COVID-19 testing, tracking, cleaning and isolating to ensure tools are back in tradies’ hands come July 31.”

 As in previous lockdowns, there are many ways in which solar companies can “pivot” to ensure at least partial continuation of business.
-Businesses can use this time to educate current or potential customers on how they can make the most of their system.
+Businesses can use this time to educate current or potential customers on how they can make the most of their Sydney solar system.
 They can drive enquiries online by demonstrating potential savings and sharing information on current rebates and incentives.
 For more in-depth discussions, businesses can engage customers over the phone or via video-conferencing.
 They can also use this time to further develop a ‘COVIDsafe plan’, ensuring they can hit the ground running once business resumes.

 In the section below, Energy Matters has compiled a breakdown of all the key details specifically for solar installers in NSW, including what the restrictions are, what the exceptions are, what support and resources are available and guidelines on how to ensure your business is COVID-ready.

 From Monday 12:01am on 19 July 2021, solar installation work in Greater Sydney including the Blue Mountains, Central Coast, Wollongong and Shellharbour, is not to be carried out unless the work is urgently required.

 Solar installers can continue any installation currently in progress, but only to the point it can be made safe and secure—then all work must cease.